 Now onto the actual tan.
-I wore my old bathing suit and stood in front of this trifold wall that had a fan on it, that I guess was just like a circulating fan, it didn’t blow air on me.
+I kept my old bathing suit on and stood in front of a trifold wall that had a fan on it, that I guess was just like a circulating fan, it didn’t blow air on me.
 My spray tan artist told me not to touch the wall.
 She used a spray gun and carefully began the job.
 She gave me very specific instructions as to wear to stand, how to turn, wear to put my arms.
 She started with my knees, then had me bevel each foot, turn to the side, lift up each arm, turn my leg out, and I almost burst into laughter when she asked me to squat.

 Once she finished, I put my baggy clothes back on.
 My tan required 6 hours to sit, but letting it sit longer was not going to change the color.
 So I actually slept on it, and rinsed it off in the shower in the morning.